 League program consists of governmental issues chosen by members for study and ultimate action.
 These may range from educational activities in the community to legislative lobbying.
-In addition to approved program, the League is empowered to take action to protect the right to vote of every citizen and to implement League principles.
+These positions were arrived at by grassroots consensus.
+In addition to approved program, the League is empowered to act to protect the right to vote of every citizen and to implement League principles.

-This publication summarizes the state program of the League of Women Voters of Colorado for 2017-2019 with position statements which form the basis for action, background of each program item and previous action.
+This publication summarizes the state program of the League of Women Voters of Colorado for 2019-2021 with position statements that form the basis for action, background of each program item, and previous action.